pytesNET/rat.rollup-plugin-sass/README.md

-The `RatSass` plugin can only be used in the outer scoped `plugins` configuration object and will take over the whole SASS handling including the output generation / bundling, unless the additional `RatSassOutput` plugin is available in the innter scoped `output.plugins` configuration set.
+The `RatSass` plugin can only be used in the outer scoped `plugins` configuration object and will take over the whole SASS handling including the output generation / bundling, unless the additional `RatSassOutput` plugin is available in the inner scoped `output.plugins` configuration set.
 This allows you to generate different CSS stylesheets on all your defined outputs, ex.: creating a minified and unminified stylesheet.

 The additional `RatSassSkip` handler can also only be used in the outer space `plugins` object and allows to just strip